Author’s note: In preparation for publishing a collection of essays and short fiction, this post has been edited.

-The question has an urgency for me as I work on the next-to-last draft of my novel.
+The question had an urgency for me as I worked on the next-to-last draft of my first novel.
 What does “freedom” mean to a slave girl who has escaped from the theocratic Ottoman Empire of the 1600’s?
-And what does it mean for a boy whose life so far has been waged on the Protestant side of the Thirty Years War, whose family has been killed by forces of the Catholic Holy Roman Empire?
+And what does it mean for a boy whose life so far has been waged on the Protestant side of the Thirty Years War, whose family has been killed by forces of the Holy Roman Empire?

-But there is also a more conventional urgency to the question, as citizens the world over survey the ongoing fallout of our modern Great Recession, and the response by our national political leaders.
+But there was also a more conventional urgency to the question, as citizens the world over surveyed the ongoing fallout of our modern Great Recession, and the response by our national political leaders.

-Which brings me back to The Prince, the treatise that helped launched the modern absolutist state.
+So I looked back at The Prince, the treatise that helped launched the modern absolutist state.
 Written in 1513 after its author was exiled, imprisoned and tortured by the Medici family, it was first published posthumously in 1532.

 Before Machiavelli, says the Stanford Encyclopedia of Philosophy: “In a sense, it was thought that rulers did well when they did good; they earned the right to be obeyed and respected inasmuch as they showed themselves to be virtuous and morally upright.”